 Reserve 30 minutes in your schedule to batch cook some muffins and freeze them for later.

 19. Batch cook

 Cook large meal portions and eat it more than once during the week or freeze it for later.

 Do not go to the grocery store hungry or without a list.

 Get creative, shop your pantry first.
 Who says you can’t have breakfast for dinner.

 Are you looking for more ways to save money on groceries?

-I have a great resource for you if you are interested.
-The Grocery Budget Makeover is a course that will help you cut your grocery budget and start saving huge amounts of money.
+I have a great resource for you.
+The Grocery Budget Makeover is a course that will help you cut your grocery costs.

 This course will teach you how to meal plan, shop the store sales and get your best results for your dollar.
 This course helped us cut our grocery budget in half and I am so thankful for all the tips and tricks.